TheBestCo/bestprice-360/README.md

 Place the following snipet right before closing the `</body>` tag (not inside `<head>`).

-Make sure you replace the `BESTPRICE_360_KEY_HERE` with the BestPrice 360 key provided by the BestPrice team.
+Make sure you replace the `BESTPRICE_360_KEY_HERE` with the BestPrice 360 key provided by the BestPrice Team.

 ```html